Knowledge Base Sections ▾

 | Anthropic | Claude Opus 4.8 | $5.00 | $25.00 | No | Anthropic (native) |

-Same models, different price.
-Kimi K2.6 and MiniMax M2.7 are the exact same models provided by JoinGonka.
-Through OpenRouter, the same Kimi K2.6 costs $0.684/1M for input — hundreds of times more expensive than the JoinGonka input price ($0.003/1M).
-The difference is not in the model, but in the infrastructure: OpenRouter buys inference from commercial hosters, while JoinGonka gets it directly from a decentralized network.
+The same models, different price.
+Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash are exactly the same models provided by JoinGonka.
+Through OpenRouter, that same Kimi K2.6 costs $0.56/1M for input—hundreds of times more expensive than the JoinGonka input price ($0.0032/1M).
+The difference is not in the model, but in the infrastructure: OpenRouter buys inference from commercial hosters, while JoinGonka sources it directly from a decentralized network.

-What the table shows: the price spread is enormous — from $0.003/1M for the cheapest (JoinGonka Gateway) to $30/1M for the most expensive (GPT-5.5 output).
-Even among centralized providers, the difference is huge: Gemini 3.5 Flash is several times cheaper than the flagship output of OpenAI and Anthropic.
+What the table shows: the price spread is colossal—from $0.0032/1M for the cheapest (JoinGonka Gateway) to $30/1M for the most expensive (GPT-5.5 output).
+Even among centralized providers, the difference is huge: Gemini 3.7 Flash is several times cheaper than the flagship OpenAI and Anthropic output.

-Note on quality: GPT-5.5 and Claude Opus 4.8 are frontier models with top benchmarks.
-Kimi K2.6 is a powerful open-source model that delivers results at the level of GPT-5.5 and Claude Sonnet 4.6 for many tasks: coding, text analysis, content generation, and agentic scenarios.
-For 90% of tasks (chatbots, automation, RAG, summarization), the difference in quality is unnoticeable, while the price difference is thousands of times lower.
+A note on quality: GPT-5.5 and Claude Opus 4.8 are frontier models with top benchmarks.
+Kimi K2.6 is a powerful open-source model that delivers performance on par with GPT-5.5 and Claude Sonnet 4.6 for many tasks: coding, text analysis, content generation, and agentic workflows.
+For 90% of tasks (chatbots, automation, RAG, summarization), the difference in quality is unnoticeable, while the price difference is thousands of times.

-Hidden costs: some providers charge different rates for input and output tokens.
-At OpenAI, input costs $5.00 and output costs $30.00/1M.
-At Anthropic: $5.00 input and $25.00 output.
-At JoinGonka Gateway, both rates are fractions of a cent: input $0.003/1M, output $0.009/1M.
-Output is more expensive than input (as with almost all providers), but hundreds of times cheaper than OpenAI and Anthropic.
+Hidden costs: some providers charge different prices for input and output tokens.
+OpenAI charges $5.00 for input and $30.00/1M for output.
+Anthropic: $5.00 input and $25.00 output.
+For JoinGonka Gateway, both rates are fractions of a cent: input $0.0032/1M, output $0.0097/1M.
+The output is more expensive than the input (as is the case with almost all providers), but it is hundreds of times cheaper than OpenAI and Anthropic.

-No data centers: The Gonka Network consists of over 4,000 GPUs (H100, H200, A100, RTX 4090) provided by independent hosts around the world.
+No data centers: Gonka Network is over 4,000 GPUs (H100, H200, A100, RTX 4090) provided by independent hosts around the world.
 Hosts earn GNK tokens for performing AI computations.
-No data center rent, no corporate expenses, no brand markups.
+No data center rent, no corporate overhead, no brand markup.

 Proof of Useful Work: unlike Bitcoin (where mining wastes energy), every computation in Gonka is a real AI inference.
 Miners receive GNK for processing your requests.
 This is a zero-waste economy: 100% of the computing power goes to useful work.

 0% fee when paying with GNK: if you top up your JoinGonka Gateway balance with GNK tokens, the platform fee is 0%.
-You pay only the base cost of inference in the network.
-When paying with USDT, the fee is 5% — this covers conversion and convenience.
+You pay only the base cost of inference on the network.
+When paying with USDT, the fee is 5%—a charge for conversion and convenience.

 Two API formats: JoinGonka supports both OpenAI (/v1/chat/completions) and Anthropic (/v1/messages) formats.
-This means any tool — Cursor, Claude Code, LangChain, n8n — works without modifications.
+This means that any tool—Cursor, Claude Code, LangChain, n8n—works without modifications.

 Connecting to the cheapest AI API takes 2 minutes:

-- Registration: Open gate.joingonka.ai and create an account.
-Email + password — standard form, no cryptocurrency or wallets needed.
+- Registration: open gate.joingonka.ai and create an account.
+Email + password—standard form, no cryptocurrency or wallets required.

-- Free tokens: Upon registration, you receive 10,000,000 free tokens.
-This is enough for thousands of requests — sufficient to test the API in your project.
+- Free tokens: upon registration, you receive 10,000,000 free tokens.
+This is enough for thousands of requests—plenty to test the API in your project.

-- Create API key: In the Dashboard, go to API Keys → Create Key.
+- Creating an API key: in the Dashboard, go to API Keys → Create Key.
 The key starts with

 jg-.
-It is displayed once — save it. - Connection: Replace
+It is displayed only once—make sure to save it. - Connection: replace the

 Connection examples for popular tools:

-- Cursor — provider change in settings in 30 seconds
+- Cursor — switch the provider in settings in 30 seconds

 - Claude Code — two environment variables: